andleb/blog/content/authors/admin/_index.md

     url: https://lsa.umich.edu/stats

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses primarily on generative AI for science
+# bio: My research focuses primarily on generative AI for science
+bio: ''

 # Interests to show in About widget
 interests: